digitalcredentials/issuer-coordinator/README.md

 ##### .signing-service.env

-The [signing-service README](https://github.com/digitalcredentials/signing-service/blob/main/README.md#didkey-generator) explains how to set your DID, whether using did:key or did:web.
+The [signing-service README](https://github.com/digitalcredentials/signing-service/blob/main/README.md#didkey-generator) explains how to set your DID for use by the signing service, whether using did:key or did:web.

 Note that the signing-service docs describe using convenience endpoints to generate new DIDs.
-You can call those endpoints directly in the signing-service, or call the same endpoints in the coordinator, as described above in the [Generate a new key section](#generate-a-new-key).
+You can call those endpoints directly in the signing-service, or call the same endpoints in the issuer-coordinator, as described above in the [Generate a new key section](#generate-a-new-key).
 The coordinator endpoints simply forward the request to the signing-service.

 #### Use a tenant